Mirko Marjanović: Political career

 Marjanović was previously a member of the ruling party of SFR Yugoslavia until its dissolution in 1990 and shortly after that he became a member of the Socialist Party of Serbia.
 He quickly rose up through the ranks and after the 1993 parliamentary election he was chosen by Milošević as his prime minister.
 Some of the laws that were passed during his tenure allowed for the repression of professors, students and journalists who did not support Milošević's regime.

 Marjanović continued to be seen as a mere extension of Slobodan Milošević who at this time held the post of President of Yugoslavia.
 Sources from the top levels of Milošević's Socialist Party of Serbia described Marjanović's government modus operandi in the Evropljanin magazine: "Prime Minister Marjanović suggests something – ministers do not vote – and then Marjanović simply concludes the matter as agreed on.
 Of course Marjanović neither suggests nor concludes anything without first consulting Milošević".
 Deputy Prime Minister Vojislav Šešelj indirectly confirmed this operating procedure when he said the government meetings are always well prepared, never lasting longer than 15–20 minutes.
 This two-year period is widely seen as the most brutal whilst Serbia was led by Milošević.
 Marjanović's government (with Šešelj as its deputy PM), passed two of what critics consider to be the most draconian pieces of legislation in Serbian political history: the University Law that stripped the University of Belgrade of its autonomy, opening the way for the government to install professors, deans and rectors, as well as the Information Law, which aimed to restrict the activities of media financed by political enemies; despite this, the media played a prominent role in the 5 October 2000 coup d'état.
 Similarly to his first term in office, Marjanović again took a back seat, leaving the limelight to more aggressive members of his cabinet like deputy PM Šešelj and Minister of Information Aleksandar Vučić.

 Following the Bulldozer Revolution, he resigned on 21 October 2000 and was replaced by the transitional government led by Democratic Opposition of Serbia (DOS), the Socialist Party of Serbia (SPS), and the Serbian Renewal Movement (SPO).
 The transitional government existed until early January 2001, when a new government was elected after the 2000 parliamentary election.

 Death

-He died on 21 February 2006, in Belgrade, at age of 68, from undisclosed causes.
+He died on 21 February 2006, in Belgrade, aged 68, from undisclosed causes.